 Follow relevant industry accounts

 After following brands or companies in your industry, interact with a few of their recent posts by liking or leaving comments.
-They may follow you back getting you started on an Instagram audience.
+They may follow you back, helping grow your Instagram audience.

-Interacting with accounts not only helps you build relationships, but it also lets everyone know you exist.
+Interacting with accounts not only helps you build relationships, but also lets everyone know you exist.

 Hashtags are used to find content or people to follow.
 Look at the popular hashtags used by influencers in your industry and note them down for future use.
 This is perhaps the most important type of research to do before posting anything.

-Here are some tips to get you started with hashtags:
+Here are a few tips to get you started with hashtags:

 - Avoid redundancy: Don't just copy/paste the same set of hashtags you used for each post.
-This will degrade your reach through time, so make sure you switch it up.
+This will degrade your reach over time, so make sure you switch it up.

-- Max at 30: The maximum number of hashtags you can use in a post is 30.
+- Max of30: The maximum number of hashtags you can use in a post is 30.
 Do you need to use them all?
 Of course not, but the more specific and niche you are, the less competition you have.
 Be surgical when you can.

 - Add them to comments: Consider switching things up and adding the hashtags to the comments instead.

-- Stenography works here too: Hide your hashtags under images or colors in your stories.
+- Stenography works here: Hide your hashtags under images or colors in your stories.